d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 X
 ```

 Assume that the height and width of the image are both 40 pixels and that selective search generates two proposed regions on the image.
-Each region is expressed as five elements: the region's object category and the $x,y$ coordinates of its upper-left and bottom-right corners.
+Each region is expressed as five elements: the region's object category and the $x, y$ coordinates of its upper-left and bottom-right corners.

 ```{.python .input  n=5}
 rois = np.array([[0, 0, 0, 20, 20], [0, 0, 10, 30, 30]])
 ```

-Because the height and width of `X` are $1/10$ of the height and width of the image, the coordinates of the two proposed regions are multiplied by 0.1 according to the `spatial_scale`, and then the RoIs are labeled on `X` as `X[:,:,0:3,0:3]` and `X[:,:,1:4,0:4]`, respectively.
+Because the height and width of `X` are $1/10$ of the height and width of the image, the coordinates of the two proposed regions are multiplied by 0.1 according to the `spatial_scale`, and then the RoIs are labeled on `X` as `X[:, :, 0:3, 0:3]` and `X[:, :, 1:4, 0:4]`, respectively.
 Finally, we divide the two RoIs into a sub-window grid and extract features with a height and width of 2.

 ```{.python .input  n=6}
 npx.roi_pooling(X, rois, pooled_size=(2, 2), spatial_scale=0.1)